rbtldev1/WorkPlay-Docs/README.md

 ### What is the benefit of using WorkPlay ?

 WorkPlay enables people to:
-- Get knowledge and perspective on a variety of topics
+- Get access to knowledge and perspective on a variety of topics
 - Building connections for possible future collaboration
-- Express their individuality and share knowledge, oppourtunities etc.
+- Express their individuality and share knowledge, opportunities etc.

 ### Who is WorkPlay for ?

-WorkPlay is for anyone that wants to be associated with people who consider themselves as productive and are keen to learn forever.
+WorkPlay is for anyone who wants to be associated with people who consider themselves as productive and are keen to learn forever.

 ### How do I get involved ?